MrsCitta/cittadini/source/_posts/everything-you-need-to-know-about-buying-a-comforter.md

 cover: /img/22.jpg
 ---

 If winter comes, can a comforter be far behind?
 It’s all about staying cozy and warm in the bleak and cold winter, especially while sleeping!
 As such, a winter goose down comforter seems a wonderful choice providing luxurious comfort and unlimited warmth for you during these tough, cold months.
-However, you may be wondering “where do I start?”, “How can I pick a comforter that fits to my sleeping habits?” or “what should I be aware of before buying a comforter?”
+However, you may be wondering “where do I start?”, “How can I pick a comforter that fits to my sleeping habits?" or “what should I be aware of before buying a comforter?”
 Well, we’ve prepared some ideal tips to help!

 #### Down vs Alternative Down